Baby Allergies & How to Handle Them

-Why are Allergies on the Rise in Babies and Children?
+Why Are Allergies on the Rise In Babies and Children?

-There is no specific reasoning as to why allergies are on the rise in babies and children.
+There is no specific reason as to why allergies are on the rise in babies and children.
 The rising pollution levels make us prone to pollution outdoors.
 In general, it is believed that the clean indoors and lesser exposure to harmless germs may be a cause for the increase in allergies because the baby’s body lacks an opportunity to build a defence mechanism in such an environment.
 It would be good to allow children get dirty once in a while.
 Being overly protective can do more harm than good.

-What is an Allergic Reaction and What Happens during that phase?
+What Is an Allergic Reaction, and What Happens During That Phase?

-What are the Common Allergies in Babies?
+What Are Common Allergies in Babies?

 Some common allergies found in babies are: